 Membership is open to any interested person or organization that wishes to support the Garden.
 Members and supporters of the Friends receive a periodic newsletter, The Fringed Gentian™.

 Membership fees, donations and memorials to the friends are tax deductible.
 These amounts fund our program of educating the public, providing funding and volunteer support for the Eloise Butler Wildflower Garden & Bird Sanctuary, and funding transportation grants for students to visit the Garden.
 The Friends have no paid staff, no offices and maintain non-program expenses to less than 5% of revenue.
 Memorials "in honor of" a living person or memorials for a deceased person are accepted and encouraged.
 For more information on membership or donations and memorials please click the Membership or Donations button above.

 1952: Clinton Odell describes the Garden and why he started The Friends of the Wild Flower Garden.

 Oct.
 16, 2017, 7 PM.
 Site: Kenwood Park Community Center, 2101 West Franklin Ave., Minneapolis MN.

 VOLUNTEER APPRECIATION EVENT - Sunday Oct.
 29, 2017, 5 to 8 PM, Terrace Room, St. Mary's Greek Orthodox Church, 3450 Irving Ave.
 So., Minneapolis, MN.

-The Spring 2017 issue of The Fringed Gentian™ has been issued.
-The Summer issue is scheduled for release in July 2017.
-Contact editor Meleah Maynard (e-mail) on any questions.
+The Summer 2017 issue of The Fringed Gentian™ has been issued.
+The Fall issue is scheduled for release in the early Winter 2017.
+Contact editor Betsy McNerney (e-mail) on any questions.
 Past issues are available in the newsletter PDF archive.